bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 This file is the root module for our app.
 Every Angular app has at least one module that determines how to compile and launch an app.
 It uses the @@NgModule decorator with four properties:

 - **declarations** `[array]`: where we include components, directives, and pipes that will be used by this module.
 - **imports** `[array]`: where we include any other modules our app needs to use.
-This may include 3rd party modules like bootstrap datepickers, or modules we’ve created.
+This may include third-party modules like bootstrap datepickers, or modules we’ve created.
 - **providers** `[array]`: where we include services that we want used at the global app level
 - **bootstrap** `[array]`: where we include the root `AppComponent` - this is the main Application view that hosts all of our other app views.